 - 4. "quai" can mean both "platform" and "embankment/wharf"

-- 5. sobs are no more dryable in French than in English, but let's call that a metonymy
+- 5. French sobs are no more dryable than English ones, but let's call that a metonymy

 - 6. The CAC40 is the main French stock exchange indicator

 - 7. "fente" could refer to an ATM/vending machine or a vulva.
 Saez used this metaphor a couple of times, here for instance

 - 8. Saez is using his pet word "aux" again, which can mean so many things that the actual meaning has to be guessed

 - 9. allusion to the cover of J'accuse

 - 11. "dans la nature" is idiomatic for "anywhere (without control)"